vincent-hanlon/InvertypeR/README.md

 If you are using the inversion list from the file sup_table_24_inversions.bed (for GRCh38 in humans), then I recommend setting `prior=c(0.9866, 0.0067, 0.0067)` and `haploid_prior=c(0.9866, 0.0134)`.
 This is based on an estimate of the number of unique intervals in the inversion list.
 If you have your own list of putative inversions that are not well-characterized (ESPECIALLY if they're overlapping and dubious), then the InvertypeR function `choose_priors()` might help.

 If you have made a list of putative inversions by calling strand switches with [BreakpointR](https://bioconductor.org/packages/release/bioc/html/breakpointR.html) or equivalent, then I typically use `prior=c(0.9, 0.05, 0.05)` and `haploid_prior=c(0.9, 0.1)`, but this is just based on previous experience and may differ for your particular case.
+These are the defaults for the `breakpointr_prior` and breakpointr_haploid_prior` arguments.

 The `haploid_prior` argument is there for chrX and chrY in human males (or more generally, the sex chromosomes of the heterogametic sex), or for all chromosomes if the Strand-seq libraries are from haploid cells.
 In the fully haploid cells case, the arguments `chromosomes` and `haploid_chromosomes` should both be a list of all chromosomes of interest for inversion genotyping.

-### Hard masked regions / blacklist
+#### Hard masked regions / blacklist

 Some regions of the genome tend to have poor-quality Strand-seq data.
 The most problematic are things like reference assembly collapses, where only 1 copy of a region is present in the reference but several copies of the region are present in the physical genome.
 Depending on where the additional copies are located, the reads in the 1 reference copy map in unexpected directions.
-Such regions should be provided to InvertypeR as a BED file.
+Such regions should be provided to InvertypeR as a BED file (for `invertyper_pipeline()`; lower-level functions expext a GRanges object produced with `import_bed()`).

 For GRCh38 in humans, the file blacklist.GRCh38.humans.bed is an appropriate choice.
 For other species, it would be best to make a hard mask file based on read depth (see the sup mat of the [InvertypeR paper](doi.org/10.1186/s12864-021-07892-9)) or based on the orientation of reads in Strand-seq libraries in many individuals.

+#### Soft masked regions

+Composite file creation isn't perfect.
+The function `create_composite_files()` generates a PDF of each composite file created, which you should inspect for anomalies.
+Most commonly, a large (real) inversion or reference misorient can reorient so many reads that InvertypeR has trouble identifying strand states nearby, so it just doesn't use reads from that region or chromosome.
+The solution is to find the coordinates of those regions (typically using [BreakpointR](https://bioconductor.org/packages/release/bioc/html/breakpointR.html)), and provide them to InvertypeR using the `soft_mask` argument.
+Reads from those regions will appear in composite files and be used for inversion calling (so the large inversion/misorient won't be overlooked), but they won't be used to identify strand states to MAKE the composite files.

+For humans, the big inversion on chr8 very occasionally causes this problem, or in some males the large inversion at the start of chrY.

+Other rare issues: If you know that a large heterozygous inversion (>2 Mb) is present in your sample but it doesn't appear in the WC composite file (or it appears, but with an unclear strand switch that has high background), something may be wrong with phasing.
+Alternatively, very occasionally the WW composite file might have high background, that is, across a large region or chromosome, there is a consistent fraction of reads which are not the same orientation (or colour) as the majority.

-## Installing and running InvertypeR
+### Installing and running InvertypeR

 InvertypeR can be installed from GitHub with [devtools](https://cran.r-project.org/web/packages/devtools/index.html):
 ```